encarsia/non/README.md

    * `non.log` for the type of persons who stick their noses into everything
    * `path_to_nikola_site.json` stores all data (posts/pages with metadata, listings, tags etc. of a site, one file per site
    * `path_to_nikola_site.html` contains the page shown in the 'Summary' tab, one file per site
- * if you want to edit or delete bookmarks you have to edit the config file (`~/.non/config.yaml`)
+ * if you want to edit or delete bookmarks you have to edit the config file (`~/.non/config.yaml`); you can open the file from the preferences menu
- * the summary page is generated if a ``conf.py`` is loaded for the first time or invoked by the corresponding menu item because the task may take some time; it is a HTML file with [GitHub flavoured css](https://github.com/sindresorhus/github-markdown-css)
+ * the summary page is generated if a ``conf.py`` is loaded for the first time or the task is invoked by the corresponding menu item; it is a HTML file with [GitHub flavoured CSS](https://github.com/sindresorhus/github-markdown-css); generating the summary may take some time
  * if you load data from a Nikola site for the first time the application indexes the content and saves it as a JSON file in the `~/.non` folder and only updates on every next startup; this initial task may take some time depending on the size if the site - just be patient

 ### THAT SOUNDS PRETTY BASIC.
 ANY PLANS FOR THE FUTURE ON THIS?